provable-things/ptokens.js-v1/resources/docs/ptokens-utils.md

 ptokens.utils.eos.getAccountName(eosjs, pubkeys)
 ```

-Return the current account name given an instance of `eosjs` and a list of public keys
+Returns the current account name given an instance of `eosjs` and a list of public keys

 ### Parameters